How often you need to repeat a noise assessment

 If answers are ‘yes’ then you should get a new noise assessment done.

-Repeating a noise assessment
+Repeating a noise assessment from scratch

 Every so often a noise assessment should be done from scratch again as there are always slight changes which creep in.
 For example, motors making more noise, bearings wearing, air lines starting to leak a little, panels working loose, etc. Often the annual noise assessment review misses these so a less frequent repeat of the entire noise assessment will catch that.